Dark Wings, Dark Words

 "Dark Wings, Dark Words" is the second episode of the third season of HBO's medieval fantasy television series Game of Thrones.
 The 22nd episode of the series overall, it was directed by Daniel Minahan and written by Vanessa Taylor.
 It first aired on HBO on April 7, 2013.

 In the episode, Robb Stark receives word that Winterfell has been razed by the Ironborn, and learns that Bran and Rickon have disappeared.
 Robb's army takes a detour to Riverrun to attend the funeral of Hoster Tully.
 Theon Greyjoy is taken captive and tortured at Winterfell.
 Brienne of Tarth continues to escort an imprisoned Jaime Lannister to King's Landing.
 In the North, Jon Snow struggles to gain the trust of Mance Rayder, as the Night's Watch march back to the Wall.
 The title of the episode refers to an in-universe proverb about messenger ravens, referring to the fact that urgently delivered messages are often bad news.

 The episode marks the first appearance of Olenna Tyrell (Diana Rigg), Jojen Reed (Thomas Brodie Sangster), and Meera Reed (Ellie Kendrick).
+It received a mostly positive critical response, with critics singling out the introductions of new characters.